 be 26.6% less likely to have access to improved drinking water

 In United States, approximately 100% of people have improved drinking water access (100% in urban areas, and 100% in rural areas) as of 2020.
 In Mozambique, that number is 73% of people on average (93% in urban areas, and 62% in rural areas) as of 2020.

 United States spends 16.8% of its total GDP on healthcare as of 2019.
 In Mozambique, that number is 7.8% of GDP as of 2019.

 United States spends 5.0% of its total GDP on education as of 2014.
 Mozambique spends 6.2% of total GDP on education as of 2019.

 United States has a total of 19,924 km of coastline.
 In Mozambique, that number is 2,470 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Autoridade Tributária de Moçambique.
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, Autoridade Tributária de Moçambique.

 How big is Mozambique compared to United States?
 See an in-depth size comparison.